ptsmonteiro/loghub/codex.md

 Guidelines:

 Follow the coding standards enforced by pre‑commit hooks.
 Add tests for any new feature or fix.
+Tests should be run through docker.
 Keep commits small and focused.
 Use good first issue labels for beginner‑friendly tasks.